-This international patient-provider initiative used robust methodology throughout three phases to reach a consensus definition of LARS.
+This international patient-provider initiative used robust methodology throughout 3 phases to reach a consensus definition of LARS.
 This is the first attempt to define LARS that from conception has incorporated multiple stakeholders and prioritized patient views.
 The major finding of this consensus definition is that both symptoms and consequences are important.
-The study has identified eight symptom complexes and eight consequences that are considered to be of the highest priority when defining LARS.
+The study has identified 8 symptom complexes and 8 consequences that are considered to be of the highest priority when defining LARS.

-LARS has previously been pragmatically defined as 'disordered bowel function after rectal resection, leading to a detriment in quality of life.'
-[8] This broad definition does not allow the precise measurement of LARS.
-The LARS score was developed to overcome inconsistencies in reporting functional outcome and was designed to be a quick clinical evaluation tool to screen patients for LARS [12].
-The LARS score has been widely adopted but appears to suffer from insensitivity to evacuatory dysfunction and may overestimate the impact on quality of life for some patients [18].
+Low anterior resection syndrome has previously been pragmatically defined as "disordered bowel function after rectal resection, leading to a detriment in quality of life."
+This broad definition does not allow the precise measurement of LARS.
+The LARS score was developed to overcome inconsistencies in reporting functional outcome and was designed to be a quick clinical evaluation tool to screen patients for LARS.
+The LARS score has been widely